Government confirms £400 energy discount will be delivered in Northern Ireland

 Mr Zahawi set up the taskforce, comprising UK and Stormont ministers, to discuss how the scheme would be extended to the region.

+“That is why I brought together Northern Ireland Ministers and the Business and Energy Secretary this morning, and we reached agreement to support the UK Government delivering £400 off energy bills this winter.

+“This is a vital part of our £37 billion support package and we will continue to work together to ensure that the people of Northern Ireland get the support they need as soon as possible.”

-Speaking after a meeting of the joint taskforce on Friday, Mr Murphy said: “Confirmation provided by the Chancellor today that the British Government will deliver the £400 Energy Bill Support Scheme is long overdue.
+Speaking after a meeting of the joint taskforce, Mr Murphy said: “Confirmation provided by the Chancellor today that the British Government will deliver the £400 Energy Bill Support Scheme is long overdue.

 “Unfortunately, today’s meeting has provided no guarantee on when citizens here will receive the equivalent support.